JCRMendoza/nerdwiththebeanie/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there, my name is Janelle C.R.
 Mendoza and I am a first year PhD student interested in computational modeling and social learning.
-I've decided to catelog all my research projects on a website to share my work.
-The website is still under construction!
+I've built this website to function as my online resume, but it also includes my side projects that are not related to my degree journey.
+Currently this website is under construction, but I've decided to leave it publish for easy reference.